 Jared F. Miller

-Convex Optimization, Nonlinear Systems, Control Theory, (Semi) Algebraic Geometry
+Convex Optimization, Nonlinear Systems, Control Theory

-I received a Bachelors (EE) and a Masters (EE/CE) degree from Northeastern University in 2018.
-I have always been interested in applied mathematics and PDEs, and was introduced to control theory and sparsity during my co-op at ASML (Veldhoven, NL) in 2016.
+I have always been interested in applied mathematics, and was introduced to control theory and sparsity during my co-op at ASML (Veldhoven, NL) in 2016.
 I learned about convex optimization as part of Mario Sznaier’s course Big Data, Sparsity, and Control in 2017, for which I later became a teaching assistant.

 news